MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 -   Cannot be changed by using the **ALTER INDEX** statement.
 To change the nonclustered index, you must drop and re-create the columnstore index instead.
 You can use **ALTER INDEX** to disable and rebuild a columnstore index.
 -   Cannot be created by using the **INCLUDE** keyword.
 -   Cannot include the **ASC** or **DESC** keywords for sorting the index.
 Columnstore indexes are ordered according to the compression algorithms.
 Sorting would eliminate many of the performance benefits.
 -   Cannot include large object (LOB) columns of type nvarchar(max), varchar(max), and varbinary(max) in nonclustered column store indexes.
-Only clustered columnstore indexes support LOB types, beginning in [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] version and Azure SQL Database configured at  Premium tier, Standard tier (S3 and above), and all VCore offerings tiers tier.
+Only clustered columnstore indexes support LOB types, beginning in [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] version and Azure SQL Database configured at  Premium tier, Standard tier (S3 and above), and all VCore offerings tiers.
 Note, prior versions do not support LOB types in clustered and nonclustered columnstore indexes.

 > [!NOTE]